krbarounis/NTY-bestsellers-classification-project/README.md

 ![](/Plots/Top_authors.png)

-ADD HERE
+The top authors account for more bestsellers than they do non-bestsellers, while the reverse is true for the remaining authors.

 ![](/Plots/Publish_month_and_rating.png)

 This chart highlights the distribution of observations across ratings and months during which books were published.
 It is notable that fewer of the books in the data set were published in November and December when compared to the remaining 10 months and of those published in November and December, a larger proportion were bestsellers.

 ![](/Plots/Ratings.png)

-The average Goodreads rating for NYT bestsellers is higher (~4.2) than the average rating of non-bestsellers (~4.0).
+The average Goodreads rating for NYT bestsellers is slightly higher (~4.2) than the average rating of non-bestsellers (~4.0).
 Additionally, the range of ratings is smaller for bestsellers.

 ![](/Plots/Top_5_publishing_companies.png)

 Out of the 551 bestselling books in the data set, 307 were published by the Top 5 publishing companies (include top 5 list here).
-However, the Top 5 also account for a large proportion of non-bestselling books.
-They have a big market share but ultimately only published 6% more bestsellers.
+However, the Top 5 also account for a large proportion of the non-bestselling books.
+It is evident that the Top 5 have a big market share, but ultimately these companies only published 6% more bestsellers out of all the books they account for when compared to the remaining publishing companies in the data set.

 ## Modeling